Path Integral Sampler: a stochastic control approach for sampling: Sampling and stochastic control problems

-where the {\it drift} term $\bff: \mR^d \rightarrow \mR^d$ is a vector-valued function, and the {\it diffusion} coeffient $\bg$ is a matrix-valued function, $\bx_t, \bu_t$ denote state and control input respectively, and $\bw_t$ denotes standard Brownian motion.
+where $\bx_t, \bu_t$ denote state and control input respectively, and $\bw_t$ denotes standard Brownian motion.
 In stochastic control, the goal is to find an feedback control strategy that minimizes a certain given cost function.

-The standard stochastic control problem can be associated with any cost.
-In this paper, we only consider the cost of the form
+The standard stochastic control problem can be associated with any cost and any dynamics.
+In this work, we only consider cost of the form

 where $\Psi$ represents the terminal cost.
 The corresponding optimal control problem can be solved via dynamic programming~\citep{bertsekas2000dynamic}, which amounts to solving the Hamilton-Jacobi-Bellman~(HJB) equation~\citep{evans1998partial}